Geog 594B: Geospatial Intelligence Capstone Experience, Fall 2020

 What Is Expected

-This seminar requires a minimum of 15 hours of student activity each lesson.
+This seminar requires up to 15 hours of student activity each lesson.
 You will need to check out the course discussion boards regularly.
 That's where students and instructors share comments, pose questions, and suggest answers.
 I strongly encourage you to get in the habit of logging in to the course Web site every day to check in on the class.
 With only occasional exceptions, I usually check message boards daily.
 You can be sure that I will read, but not necessarily respond to, every single message.
 For a more detailed look at what will be covered in each lesson, as well as due dates for our assignments and activities, please refer to the semester-specific course schedule that is part of this syllabus (see "Course Schedule").

 Course (Seminar) Objectives